 Now that the world is starting to open back up again, I look forward to being able to get together with family and friends like we used to do.
 These mini hamburger sliders would be so fun to make for a tailgate party, family game night, birthday party, or backyard cookout!

-I love this recipe because it only takes about 30 minutes to make, from start to finish.
+I love this recipe because it only takes about 30 minutes total time to make, from start to finish.
 And of course, because these Big Mac sliders really do taste like their inspiration!

 With this recipe for homemade Big Mac Sliders, you’ll never need to drive through anywhere ever again!
 With the perfect blend of meat, cheese, sauce, and veggies, these Big Mac Sliders fill those cravings perfectly!